What is a Postpartum Doula?

 After you've had a baby, you have two tasks.
 Recover from birth and bond with your baby.
 That's it.
 Two jobs.
 Nothing more.

 A postpartum doula helps you and your family create the space and take the time to accomplish those two tasks.
-She helps keep the world at bay while you recover and bond.
-She assists with meal prep and light housework.
-She offers gentle advice on newborn care and comforting techniques.
-She takes care of the baby while you shower or get some much-needed rest.
-She provides assistance and education with breastfeeding or handles a bottle-feeding session.
-She works with your partner, encouraging your partner to take a positive, active role during this time.
-She has received training in postpartum mood disorders and can offer referrals to mental help professionals if you're struggling.
-In fact, she has connections to a variety of "newborn/new parent" professionals - lactation consultants, sleep consultants, babywearing groups, etc - she is a valuable resource for your new family.
+A doula helps keep the world at bay while you recover and bond.
+They assist with meal prep and light housework.
+They offer gentle advice on newborn care and comforting techniques.
+They take care of the baby while you shower or get some much-needed rest.
+A doula provides assistance and education with breastfeeding or handles a bottle-feeding session.
+When appropriate, they work with your partner, encouraging your partner to take a positive, active role during this time.
+A trained doula has received education in postpartum mood disorders and can offer referrals to mental help professionals if you're struggling.
+In fact, your doula should have connections to a variety of "newborn/new parent" professionals - lactation consultants, sleep consultants, babywearing groups, etc - they are a valuable resource for your new family.

-Most importantly, she listens to you without judgment, without agenda.
+Most importantly, your doula listens to you without judgment, without agenda.
 And you feel supported, confident in your abilities and secure in your new parenting role.